MSc in Maternal Health Nursing: Career, Skills, Scope, Options, Outlook

 • Serving as a patient advocate: Maternal health nurses may work to protect the rights and interests of their patients, ensuring that they receive the best possible care.

-• Providing leadership and guidance: In leadership roles, such as department heads or charge nurses, maternal health nurses may be responsible for managing and coordinating the care provided to patients and families, as well as implementing policies and procedures related to maternal health care.
+• Providing leadership and guidance: In leadership roles, such as department heads or charge nurses, maternal health nurses may manage and coordinate the care provided to patients and families and implement policies and procedures related to maternal health care.

-• Participating in research: Some maternal health nurses may be involved in research projects related to maternal health nursing, working to improve the care provided to women and their families during pregnancy, childbirth, and postpartum periods.
+• Participating in research: Some maternal health nurses may be involved in research projects related to maternal health nursing, working to improve the care provided to women and their families during pregnancy, childbirth, and postpartum.

-• Advocating for maternal and child health policy and practice: Maternal health nurses may also work to advocate for policies and practices that improve the health and well-being of women and their families.
+• Advocating for maternal and child health policy and practice: Maternal health nurses may also advocate for policies and practices that improve the health and well-being of women and their families.

 List of Career Options